tmwnwes/333Arcade/ForCodeReviewers.md

 For members of the code review team, this document and the README.md documents are necessary to read

 To run some of the automated tests, you must have pyautogui installed.
-You can use pip install pyautogui or pip3 install pyautogui for windows and mac respectively.
+You can use pip install pyautogui or pip3 install pyautogui or python -m pip install pyautogui or python3 -m pip3 install pyautogui if your paths are messed up from a weird installation..

 All instructions for setup are included in the README.